A Guide to Justice League Dark

 Jay Young is a man who just confuses me.
 It seems he can use astral projection to leave his body, but only for a short time, but what he can do when this happens isn’t really clear.
 He was a useless character who wasted everybody’s time and did absolutely nothing to advance the plot.
 He didn’t even really join the team.
 He’s a creation of Milligan’s, spinning out of Flashpoint, but he left the comic during its first arc, a move that upsets nobody.

 Dr. Mist is an African sorcerer with the ability to absorb and redirect magical attacks back at his aggressors.
-He’s also an agent of A.R.G.U.S., and the catalyst for the Books of Magic storyline.
+He’s also an agent of A.R.G.U.S., and the catalyst for “The Books of Magic”.
 He’s very serious and obsessed with death, having lost all of his loved ones to a disease he couldn’t cure.
-He leaves the series after the beginning of the Death of Magic storyline.
+He leaves the series after the beginning of “The Death of Magic”.

 Amethyst, Princess of Gemworld:

 Amy Winston is a teenage girl, who, on her 17th birthday, discovers that she’s actually Amaya, Princess of the House Amethyst of Nilaa, a magical realm that exists parallel to Earth.
-She briefly joins the team for the conclusion of the Books of Magic, helping out in JLD Annual #1, and sticking around until the end of Justice League Dark #14.
+She briefly joins the team for the conclusion of “The Books of Magic”, helping out in JLD Annual #1, and sticking around until the end of Justice League Dark #14.
 She’s a fun character, still getting a handle on her royal title and all the powers that go with it.
 Her further adventures, which heavily feature Constantine, can be seen in Sword of Sorcery, which sadly lasted less than a year before being cancelled.